 CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.AUGUST.2020 PAGES: ARISTOTLE|DARK|FORMULAS|HAWKING|KEYS|NEWTON |RELATIONS|Transformation|UP

-On June 29, 2020, a group of scholars from around the world 1 released a rather provocative article, “The.First Three Seconds: A Review of Possible Expansion Histories of the Early Universe.”
+On June 29, 2020, twenty-seven scholars from around the world 1 released a rather provocative article, “The.First Three Seconds: A Review of Possible Expansion Histories of the Early Universe.”
 To respond to it, I have written this Open Letter to suggest a series of open questions.
 Real answers just might add to their possible expansion history.
 They readily admit in their article, “…there remains a gap in our understanding of cosmic history – a gap that spans the first few seconds.”
 Note: Well over two-thirds of the notations that define our universe occur within three seconds!
 So, yes, we have a lot to learn about that gap.
 There are 145 base-2 notations that define the gap from the Planck base units.
 Inviting Lemaître to answer, our first key question: Is it a hot or cold start?

 To all 27 contributing authors: